abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 times, I lose skillful means.
 Any suggestions would most gratefully be received.

-LPP: One approach would be tuning in to the body itself, recognizing that we can influence the feelings around us, particularly internally, if something is agitating.
+A: One approach would be tuning in to the body itself, recognizing that we can influence the feelings around us, particularly internally, if something is agitating.
 We can pay attention to something like the breath or the feeling somewhere in the body—picking a spot that feels